astropy/regions/docs/shapes.rst

 Lists
 -----

-A `~regions.Region` object can only represent one region, an array (a.k.a. vector or list) of regions.
+A `~regions.Region` object can only represent one region, not an array (a.k.a. vector or list) of regions.

 This is in contrast to the aperture classes in `photutils` like